mdjahan/FoRDM/README.md

 **Fo**rest Many-Objective **R**obust **D**ecision **M**aking (**FoRDM**) is an R-based toolkit for supporting robust forest management under deep uncertainty. **FoRDM** provides a forestry-focused, user-friendly application of MORDM to forest simulation outputs.
 It supports regret- and satisficing-based robustness, objective weighting, time aggregation, and robustness preferences. **FoRDM** identifies robust solutions, generates Pareto fronts, and offers interactive 2D, 3D, and parallel-coordinate visualizations.
 An analytical module highlights trade-offs between robustness and performance.

+For a detailed description of the methodology and application of FoRDM, see: https://doi.org/10.1016/j.ecoinf.2026.103903

 FoRDM is available as an R package (presented here) and as an easy-to-access R Shiny web app.
-The web app can be accessed via this [link](https://marcdjahangard.shinyapps.io/fordm_app/).
+The web app can be accessed via this [link](https://fordm.shinyapps.io/fordm_app/).

 ## Table of Contents
 1. [Introduction](#introduction)